iDoNUT22/paycab/README.md

 ## 🚀 Features

-- 💰 Track incoming and outgoing transactions
+- 👤 About Me section to introduce who I am
-- 🧾 Add transaction descriptions, amounts, dates, and client names
+- 🛠️ "What Services We Do" section listing available freelance services
-- 📊 View a summary of total income and expenses
+- 💳 Payment info section (manual or external handling)
-- 🕒 Mark payments as paid or unpaid
+- ⭐ Service rating section for client feedback
-- 🔍 Simple UI (if UI included) or command-line interface
+- 🔍 Simple and user-friendly interface (web-based or command-line)

 ---